DEP issues air quality alert

-HARRISBURG — The Pennsylvania Department of Environmental Protection (DEP) has declared a Code Red Air Quality Action Day today, for all of Pennsylvania, for fine particulate matter due to smoke from Canadian wildfires.
+HARRISBURG — The Pennsylvania Department of Environmental Protection (DEP) has declared a Code Orange Air Quality Action Day for all of Pennsylvania for today, due to particulate matter from the smoke from Canadian wildfires.

 (0) comments